hutton85is/JRTest/README.md

 # JRTest
 Test Class that is able to do unit tests in C++.

-The program will display fails by their relative test number The program summarizes test fails, successes and total number
+The program will display fails by their relative test number

+The program summarizes test fails, successes and total number of test's to be displayed in console

 To run test class simply copy the 'JRTest.h' class file to a known path and include in your program